HomeArticlesGuideUS Tax Filing Guide 2026

 • Medicare: 1.45% on all wages, no cap

-Alternative Minimum Tax (AMT): The AMT is a parallel tax calculation designed to ensure high-income taxpayers pay a minimum amount even after deductions.
+Alternative Minimum Tax (AMT): The AMT is a parallel tax calculation built to make sure high-income taxpayers pay a minimum amount even after deductions.
 For 2026, the AMT exemption is $88,100 (single) or $137,000 (MFJ), phasing out above $626,350 and $1,252,700 respectively.
-Most middle-income taxpayers are not affected; run the AMT calculation in your tax software to confirm.
+Most middle-income taxpayers never hit it, but run the AMT calculation in your tax software to confirm.

 Step 5: Adjust Your W-4 Withholding

-Withholding accuracy determines whether you write a check or receive a refund in April.
-Neither outcome is inherently better — the goal is precision.
+Withholding accuracy decides whether you write a check or get a refund in April.
+Neither outcome is inherently better; the real goal is precision.
 Use the W-4 Withholding Calculator alongside your payroll figures.

 Reading last year's result:

-• Large refund (>$1,000): You overpaid throughout the year — effectively an interest-free loan to the IRS.
+• Large refund (>$1,000): You overpaid throughout the year, effectively an interest-free loan to the IRS.
 Reduce withholding by updating Form W-4 with your employer.
-Add the annual over-withholding amount to Step 4(b) as an additional deduction, or reduce Step 4(c) if you had previously added extra withholding.
+Add the annual over-withholding amount to Step 4(b) as an additional deduction, or reduce Step 4(c) if you'd previously added extra withholding.

-• Large balance due (>$1,000): Your withholding was insufficient.
+• Large balance due (>$1,000): Your withholding fell short.
 In Step 4(c) of Form W-4, add a flat dollar amount per paycheck.
 Divide your expected shortfall by the number of remaining paychecks in the year.

-• Close to zero: Your withholding is calibrated well — no change needed unless your income or life circumstances change.
+• Close to zero: Your withholding is calibrated well.
+No change needed unless your income or life circumstances shift.

 Life events that require a new W-4: